Backups

 Remote Backups to S3 Storage

-SQLite backups can be pushed to an S3 bucket after creation.
-This way you can keep only very low amount of local backups and older ones on cheaper object storage.
+Hiqlite backups can be pushed to an S3 bucket after creation.
+This way, you can keep only very low amount of local backups and older ones on cheaper object storage.

 Rauthy has been tested against MinIO and Garage S3 storage and is working fine with both, so I expect and standard S3